 Your Bill.com account is very powerful and can move money to and from the vendor and customer lists in your account.
 Should someone obtain the login credentials of those users on your account who have the power to change vendor and customer information, add bank accounts or make payments, you want to know that they will not be able to "do damage" by transferring your money to or from accounts.
 This feature helps to ensure that only the users you named on the account, with access to the phones listed during the setup process, will be able to complete actions such as these.

 We've tried to implement this in such a way that it will not be a burden for you and the other users of your Bill.com account; we know most of our customers log in to Bill.com every day and don't want extra steps in their daily process.
-We also worked to make it a strong feature, to keep the bad guys from using your account in the wrong way.
+We strived to balance ease of access with the need for strong security designed to keep the bad guys from accessing your account.